Thunder Bay OPP – Investigation continues into Fatal Collision at Sistonen’s Corner

 Any person(s) with information regarding the collision can contact the Ontario Provincial Police at 1-888-310-1122 or the Thunder Bay OPP Detachment.

-- East Algoma OPP – Male Charged Twice with Trespass by Night - December 3, 2022
+- East Algoma OPP – Driver charged ‘Drive while under Suspension’ - December 9, 2022

+- Nipigon OPP – Investigation Continues into November 29th Fatal Collision on Hwy 11 - December 7, 2022